Speakiez/Telephone_Number_Validator/README.md

 # telephone_number_validator
-A telephone number validator
+A Telephone Number Validator styled to look like tablet

-This is a project that I'm making for the freeCodeCamp JavaScript Algorithms and Data Structures (Beta) course
+This is a project that I made for the freeCodeCamp JavaScript Algorithms and Data Structures (Beta) course